 If you like what you read, "like me" on the facebook application too!

-There are many methods to oil painting.
-Some are better than others.
-So how do you decide which process or technique to use?
 For me, it was to visit the museums.
 Understanding why some of the old paintings looked so much better than the newer ones, both in color and paint film (how it was physically holding up to age).

 But the site will explore others as they too have merit in helping the artist create works of wonder and beauty.
 If you adhere to a few simple rules when applying these other oil painting techniques, your works should last at least your lifetime!
-So here's the very short list of oil painting basics to remember.
-More detailed descriptions are below on the page or links to other pages where available on the site.

 These are talking mainly about the materials and the handling of materials in oil painting.
 These next set of rules aren't really rules, but rather, subjects that would be discussed in any art form.
 From watercolors, acrylics, and oil painting.